eltos/SimpleDialogFragments/README.md

 SimpleDialogFragments Library is a collection of easy to use and extendable DialogFragment's for Android.
 It is fully compatible with rotation changes and can be implemented with only a few lines of code.

-A new approach of result handling ensures data integrity over rotation changes, that many other library lack.
+A new approach of result handling ensures data integrity over rotation changes, that many other libraries lack.